Cookie

 How to connect USB device in Virtual Machine

-Olga Weis Olga Weis Feb 9, 2022
+Olga Weis Olga Weis Oct 10, 2024

 Virtualization is a topic that comes up often on online forums like Reddit, Howtogeek, Spiceworks and Superuser.
 The discussion tends to revolve around USB passthrough within a virtual environment.
 Common questions include limitations in how a USB device can be accessed remotely as well as ensuring that the device is able to perform to its full capacity, even when accessed remotely.
-This article aims to discuss these and other concerns around using USB in VM software.
+Whether you're using VMware, Hyper-V, Citrix XenDesktop, or VirtualBox, the inability to directly connect USB devices to your virtual machines can disrupt workflows and restrict access to critical hardware.

 USB in VM software